Happy Inside: the book!

 February 17, 2020

-Oh, it’s so easy to bash Gwyneth Paltrow isn’t it, purveyor of jade fanny eggs and ‘This Smells Like My Vagina’ scented candles, but to do so I feel is to miss the point.
-The art of retail has eternally revolved around the ability to stoke desire, to persuade us that we need item x, y or z.
-But ultimately, the act of purchase is voluntary and conscious.
-The bigger picture therefore is not that these things are ‘sold’ to us, but why anyone feels they want them in the first place.
+Oh, it’s so easy to bash Gwyneth Paltrow isn’t it, purveyor of jade fanny eggs and ‘This Smells Like My Vagina’ scented candles!
+However, to do so I feel is to miss the point.
+The art of retail has eternally revolved around the ability to stoke desire.
+To persuade us that we desire item x, y or z.
+Ultimately though, the act of purchase is voluntary and conscious.
+The bigger picture therefore is not that these things are ‘sold’ to us, but why anyone feels they need, or want, them in the first place.

-More recently Gwyneth has come under fire for Goop Lab, a 6-part Netflix series that follows her, and team, at the Goop empire that she’s built around wellness, trying out various alternative ‘treatments’.
-In brief, Episode One covers therapy under the influence of psychedelics; Episode Two, the benefits of cold immersion; Episode Three, in what seems like a slight diversion from theme, the female orgasm; Episode Four, diets for improved longevity; Episode Five looks at energy healing; and finally, Episode Six turns its sights on mediums and psychics.
+More recently Gwyneth has come under fire for Goop Lab.
+This is a 6-part Netflix series that follows her, and team, at the Goop empire that she’s built around wellness, trying out various alternative ‘treatments’.
+In brief, Episode One covers therapy under the influence of psychedelics.
+The second episode, the benefits of cold immersion.
+Episode Three, in what seems like a slight diversion from theme, the female orgasm.
+The fourth episode, diets for improved longevity.
+Episode Five looks at energy healing.
+And finally, Episode Six turns its sights on mediums and psychics.

-Journalists like Sunday Times columnist Camilla Long (who’s talent for prose is so sadly undermined by her consistent bitchiness), raced to condemn the “titanically unhappy, insecure, lost men and women who line this Santa Monican shell of an office” while dismissing what Goop stands for as a “shallow world of new-age falafel and vacant crystal capitalism.”
+Journalists like Sunday Times columnist Camilla Long (who’s talent for prose is so sadly undermined by her consistent bitchiness), raced to condemn.
+Citing the “titanically unhappy, insecure, lost men and women who line this Santa Monican shell of an office”.
+While also dismissing what Goop stands for as a “shallow world of new-age falafel and vacant crystal capitalism.”

-In this age of uncertainty, with widespread anxiety about the state of the nation/climate/political instability, many are looking for answers beyond the ‘logical’, searching for meaning in ever more adventurous/unusual/dangerous (delete as you feel appropriate) ways.
-In reflection of this, interest in horoscopes, tarot, even Wicca (pagan witchcraft), is on the rise with as many 250,000 people claiming to be Pagans in the UK, marking also the decline of traditional religion in favour of alternative faith communities.
+In this age of uncertainty, with widespread anxiety about the state of the nation/climate/political instability, many are looking for answers beyond the ‘logical’.
+Basically searching for meaning in ever more adventurous/unusual/dangerous (delete as you feel appropriate) ways.
+In reflection of this, interest in horoscopes, tarot, even Wicca (pagan witchcraft), is on the rise with 250,000 people claiming to be Pagans in the UK.
+It also marks the decline of traditional religion in favour of alternative faith communities.
 This is certainly a fertile landscape for something like Goop to flourish.

-At the end of the day, Goop Lab was a very entertaining TV show that got people talking (and was, frankly, a bit of brand marketing genius!).
-Whatever opinion we might have about the practices or the products, the decision to act on any of it is ours alone.
-We make our choices and we must bear the consequences; the idea being to learn along the way.
+At the end of the day, Goop Lab was a very entertaining TV show that got people talking.
+And was, frankly, a bit of brand marketing genius!
+Whatever opinion we might have about Gwyneth, the practices or the products, the decision to act on any of it is ours alone.
+We make our choices and we must bear the consequences.
+The idea being to learn along the way.
 Besides, as Deepak Chopra so succinctly put it, “When you blame and criticize others, you are avoiding some truth about yourself.”
 Perhaps take note Camilla?